 Association for the Advancement of Artificial Intelligence (AAAI)

 We investigate the computational complexity of testing dominance and consistency in CP-nets.
-Up until now, the complexity of dominance has been determined only for restricted classes in which the dependency graph of the CP-net is acyclic.
+Previously, the complexity of dominance has been determined for restricted classes in which the dependency graph of the CP-net is acyclic.
 However, there are preferences of interest that define cyclic dependency graphs; these are modeled with general CP-nets.
-We show here that both dominance and consistency testing for general CP-nets are PSPACE-complete.
-The reductions used in the proofs are from STRIPS planning, and thus establish strong connections between both areas.
+In our main results, we show here that both dominance and consistency for general CP-nets are PSPACE-complete.
+We then consider the concept of strong dominance, dominance equivalence and dominance incomparability, and several notions of optimality, and identify the complexity of the corresponding decision problems.
+The reductions used in the proofs are from STRIPS planning, and thus reinforce the earlier established connections between both areas..

 CP-nets , PSPACE-complete , Strong dominance , Dominance equivalence , Dominance incomparability , STRIPS planning

 Goldsmith, J, Lang, J, Truszczynski, M, Wilson, N; (2008) 'The Computational Complexity of Dominance and Consistency In Cp-Nets'.
 Journal of Artificial Intelligence Research, 33 :403-432. doi: 10.1613/jair.2627